I first started to learn about gardenia plant care over 45 years ago. At the time I worked at an orchid nursery.

 Effects of Sooty Mold on Gardenia plants

-The sooty mold doesn’t affect or infect the gardenia directly.
+The sooty black mold doesn’t affect or infect the gardenia hedge directly.
 It is the moldy layer formed across the honeydew that prevents air and light from reaching the gardenia.

 The lack of air and sunlight inhibits the gardenia’s ability to carry out the process of photosynthesis, which results in stunted growth and dieback.

 You can wipe the plant surface using a clean cloth, water, and soap.
 However, if it’s a severe infection you have to treat the problem in a more aggressive way, using a horticultural oil, insecticidal soap, neem plant oil insecticide, or malathion.